Dropdown List Fields

 If you would like the first option on the list to be a blank option so no option is selected by default, put in a space and hit enter for the first option on the list.
 When users visit your form, they will see a blank drop-down box under the question/statement label.
 They will have to click the arrows to view the list options and make a selection.

-Note: If the field is required, a blank option will not validate as a filled out field.
-Users will see the below error message if they skip the question and try to submit a blank option.
+Note: If the field is required, a blank option will not validate as a filled-out field.

 If you would like to include an "Other" option in your list, simply type "Other" on one of the option lines.
 If you want to allow users to type in a value for "Other," insert a Short Answer field and set Logic that brings up the field when "Other" is selected in the Dropdown List.
 For more information on how to do this, visit our help page on Conditional Logic.